Open notebook, laptop and pen on desk, planning a virtual assistant hire

 Bottom line

 Hiring your first VA is the single highest-leverage decision most NZ founders make in their first 3 years.
-Get it right and you reclaim 15–25 hours a week and unlock the next stage of growth.
+Get it right and you reclaim 15 to 25 hours a week and unlock the next stage of growth.
 Get it wrong and you’ll be allergic to the idea for years.

 The shortcut: use a managed Filipino VA service like Armasourcing for your first hire, then expand once your processes are documented.
-Book a 30-minute discovery call and we’ll have 2–3 shortlisted candidates for you within a week.
+Book a 30-minute discovery call and we’ll have 2 to 3 shortlisted candidates for you within a week.

 Other ways we can help